Travel Expense Reimbursement Process

-- Personal travel routing and leave time during the period of travel must be clearly noted on the expense report and a cost comparison itinerary showing the most direct routes and/or efficient modes for the basis of reimbursement must be attached to the authorization or expense report.
+- Personal travel routing and leave time during the period of travel must be clearly noted on the expense report and a cost comparison itinerary showing the most direct routes and/or efficient modes for the basis of reimbursement must be attached to the travel request or expense report.
 Documentation must be attached showing no added cost to the university resulting from indirect routing.

 - Foreign receipts must be explained by type of expense in English.
 For example, if a traveler receives a taxi receipt in Russian, he or she should write “taxi” on the receipt.
-Currency exchange rates will be calculated by travel expense tool.
+Currency exchange rates will be calculated by the travel expense tool.

 - Travelers should utilize direct deposit as the means to receive reimbursement.

-- All change fees and differences in airfare must have a business justification noted on or attached to the Travel Expense Report, and are subject to disallowance.
+- All change fees and differences in airfare must have a business justification noted on or attached to the travel expense report and are subject to disallowance.

-- Actual, scanned or photographed pictures of receipts must be submitted for all travel expenses for which reimbursement is claimed.
-Individual expenses (except for air, lodging and vehicle rental) less than $75 may be reimbursed without a receipt, in the event the receipt is lost, misplaced or inadvertently not obtained.
+- Actual, scanned, or photographed pictures of receipts must be submitted for all travel expenses for which reimbursement is claimed.
+Individual expenses (except for air, lodging and vehicle rental) less than $75 may be reimbursed without a receipt, in the event the receipt is lost, misplaced, or inadvertently not obtained.

 - General Reimbursement

-1) Reimbursement of travel expenses will be made to the traveler within 15 business days after receipt of a properly completed and approved travel expense report by the business or travel office.
+- Reimbursement of travel expenses will be made to the traveler within 15 business days after receipt of a properly completed and approved travel expense report by the business or travel office.

-2) Reimbursements requested more than 90 days after the completion of the trip fall outside the reasonable time frame for IRS accountable plans, and therefore are subject to income tax and will be reported on the employee’s Form W-2.
+- Reimbursements requested more than 90 days after the completion of the trip fall outside the reasonable time frame for IRS accountable plans, and therefore are subject to income tax and will be reported on the employee’s Form W-2.